 Protect Endpoints

 The Protect Endpoints feature lets you require a valid JWT for any WordPress REST API route.
-Use it to lock down sensitive data — such as user profiles, private posts, or custom post types — so they can only be accessed by authenticated callers.
+Use it to lock down sensitive data - such as user profiles, private posts, or custom post types - so they can only be accessed by authenticated callers, optionally restricted to specific WordPress roles.

-When a protected endpoint is called without a valid JWT, the plugin returns a 403 error immediately, before WordPress processes the request.
+When a protected endpoint is called without a valid JWT, the plugin returns a 401 error immediately, before WordPress processes the request:

 {